 “The USFWS pulled this off without injury to anyone involved and without damaging the fragile reefs ecosystems they are working to protect."

-The Conservancy’s Palmyra Program Director
+The Conservancy’s Palmyra and Hawai'i Executive Director

-In late January, a barge carrying nearly a million pounds of debris arrived at Kalaeloa Harbor in West Oʻahu.
+Last January, a barge carrying nearly a million pounds of debris arrived at Kalaeloa Harbor in West Oʻahu.
 Consisting of large scraps of rusted iron, fiberglass and other materials, the debris represented the remains of three shipwrecked vessels removed by the U.S. Fish and Wildlife Service at the Palmyra Atoll and Kingman Reef Wildlife Refuges, 1,000 miles south of Hawaiʻi.

 Susan White, the USFWS’s project leader for the removal effort, said the debris was “the equivalent of 67 large elephants or 31 city buses” and was removed to protect some of the world’s most pristine coral reefs.
 The operation took 79 days and cost $5.5 million to complete.